 When resizing RAW images and or LVM backed virtual machines the following virsh command allows to update the new disk size to the live running VM:

 virsh qemu-monitor-command one-ID --hmp "block_resize drive-virtio-disk0 size B".
 Where "drive-virtio-disk0" is the first disk of the virtual machine.
 To obtain a list of disks this command can be used "virsh qemu-monitor-command ONE-ID –hmp “info block”.

 As these are "virsh" commands I guess there are equivalent libvirt API calls.
 It would be incredibly helpfull if this could be incorporated in "one.image.resize".
 It would make online resizing a breaze.
 If a image has (external) snapshots it should not be allowed to resize the disk in this manner, since the backing file is (expected to be) read-only.

-#25 Updated by Stefan Kooman about 4 years ago
+#25 Updated by Stefan Kooman over 4 years ago

 For some reason the "info block" command only works when I'm already in virsh shell:

 - virsh qemu-monitor-command one-103 --hmp “info block”